enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ### 2.3 Configure DNS Routing Policy

 Now let's configure the zone records for our `api.` subdomain prefix.
-You will configure these as CNAME ALIAS records in a weighted pattern using your health check for Multi-region active-active backend.
+You will configure these as CNAME ALIAS records in a *Geolocation* routing policy using your health check for Multi-region active-active backend.
+Geolocation routing policy routes traffic based on the location of your users.
+Ireland will be the default region serving global customers.
+If your users are outside of Singapore, it will default route to Ireland.
+For Singapore users, it will default to Singapore region.

 ***Note.*** To create records for complex routing configurations, you can also use the traffic flow visual editor and save the configuration as a traffic policy.
 However, we use the routing policy